Jezzythekid/Arduino/README.md

 2nd off, I'm Dutch.
-  I am trying to give my variables or comments English names, but if im confused, or debugging it helps me to give names in my native language.
+  I am trying to give my variables or comments English names, but if im confused, or debugging, it helps me to give names in my native language.

 With that out of the way let me give some background information about this project of mine: